-Que has over 20 years senior IT leadership experience within international organizations across a range of sectors including media, market research, manufacturing, maritime, logistics, and financial services.
+Que has over 20 years of senior IT leadership experience within international organizations across a range of sectors, including media, market research, manufacturing, maritime, logistics, and financial services.
 He also served as a diplomat with the Commonwealth Secretariat.
-In addition to technology leadership, his is focused on cyber, digitalization and innovation initiatives to help protect, optimize and transform the organization and industry.
-Further to his role as Head of IT, Europe & Russia at DP World, a leading enabler of global trade and an integral part of the supply chain with over 150 operations in 40 countries, he is also currently Director of IT for P&O Ferries.
+In addition to technology leadership, he is focused on cyber, digitalization, and innovation initiatives to help protect, optimize, and transform the organization and industry.
+Beyond his role as Head of IT in Europe & Russia at DP World, a leading enabler of global trade and an integral part of the supply chain with over 150 operations in 40 countries, he is also currently Director of IT for P&O Ferries.

-2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of what the future of our industry will look like in the year 2038.
+2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of the future of our industry in the year 2038.
 It is brought to you in partnership with Port Technology.
-2038: Future Visions builds on the award winning 2038: A Smart Port Story INFORM published in 2019.
+2038: Future Visions builds on the award winning 2038: A Smart Port Story, which INFORM published in 2019.

 What is 2038: A Smart Port Story?

 2038: A Smart Port Story explores the terminal of the future and the intricacies of technology and its impact on both the port industry and society.
-Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik which sees an AGV collide with a human leaving their life hanging perilously in the balance.
+Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik that sees an AGV collide with a human, leaving their life hanging perilously in the balance.